mat-sik/kafka-kraft-cluster-example/README.md

 To define these channels, they should be defined in security_protocol_map.

-Advertised listeners are listeners name that will be shared between nodes in the cluster.
+Advertised listeners are listener names that will be shared between nodes in the cluster.